open-cloud/open-cloud.github.io.old/1_user.md

 ###<a name="tenant-view">Tenant View</a>

-The Tenant view provides a simple means to acquire Slivers, with minimal control over the low-level details of where those Slivers are placed and what networks interconnect them.
+The Tenant view provides a simple means to acquire Instances, with minimal control over the low-level details of where those Instances are placed and what networks interconnect them.
 It is loosely patterned after the Amazon EC2 interface.

 The Tenant view is limited to the ViCCI Deployment, which includes clusters at five sites throughout the US and Europe.
-Users that want to acquire Slivers on any other deployment must use the Developer view.
+Users that want to acquire Instances on any other deployment must use the Developer view.

-The Tenant view allows users to specify the number of slivers that are to be instantiated on the available sites, select an *Image* and *Flavor* for each sliver, mount select *Data Set(s)* into each sliver, and specify the *TCP Ports* the slice is going to use.
+The Tenant view allows users to specify the number of instances that are to be instantiated on the available sites, select an *Image* and *Flavor* for each instance, mount select *Data Set(s)* into each instance, and specify the *TCP Ports* the slice is going to use.
 Users can also set the *ServiceClass* for the slice, although *Best Effort* is currently the only supported class.